erikafrangione/academic-kickstart/content/home/experience.md

   company = "University of Toronto Mississauga" company_url = ""
   location = "Mississauga, ON"
-  date_start = ""
+  date_start = "Jul 2018"
   date_end = ""
   description = """
   * **A high throughput RNAseq pipeline for comparative transcriptomics in plants performed primarily in a command line environment
-  * Performed RNA extractions of plant tissue prior to next- generation sequencing•Pre-processed and cleaned reads using Python, Trim Galore!, BBtools
+  * Performed RNA extractions of plant tissue prior to next-generation sequencing
+  * Pre-processed and cleaned reads using Python, Trim Galore!, BBtools
   * Assembled and refined reference transcriptomes using Trinity, CD-HIT, BUSCO, Transrate, Bowtie2, with annotations performed using         Trans-decoder, Trinotate, BLAST, GOseq
   * Mapping of gene expression counts to assemblies using RSEM, with normalization and differential expression analyses using EdgeR
   """